-Due to the low to medium level of the day-to-day correlations we found, we could ask ourselves if it is mandatory to improve GW schemes according to such criteria.
+Due to the low to medium level of the day-to-day correlations we found, we could ask ourselves if it is mandatory to improve GW schemes according to such a criteria.
 After all, when the momentum fluxes are averaged over periods near a month (here we rather consider averages over balloon flights), the correlations become "medium" to "strong" in the eastward direction (see Fig. 5) and sometime medium in the westward direction.
-Such a level of correlation is probably enough in the context of the QBO forcing, since the QBO is evolving over time scales much longer than a month.
+Such a level of correlation is probably enough in the context of the QBO forcing, since the QBO evolving over time scales much longer than a month.
+Also, it is important to recall that the offline testbed we have used to test the different schemes has been initially designed to evaluate the LMDz scheme against the strateole 2 data.
+For this scheme we have taken great care over the years that the offline setup stay close from the online one.
+In other words, the offline setup used here is not necessarily optimal for the other parameterizations.
+One should therefore only conclude that significant daily correlation can be obtained offline, as illustrates here one scheme in both propagation directions.
+One can also conclude that it is easier to find significant correlations for eastward waves than for westward waves, as many schemes show.
+This is probably related to the phase of the QBO at the balloons altitudes it would be important to plane an other campaign in an other phase of the QBO.

-Substantial differences are also found when we compare the pdfs of the parameterized momentum fluxes to the pdfs of the measured fluxes.
-The spectral schemes following the Hines Doppler Spread parameterization (HDS) behave the most realistically in this respect.
-The pdfs for the HDS schemes exhibit one isolated maximum and extend broadly along a log normal curve of about the right width.
-The HDS schemes also reproduce the shift of the pdfs toward larger values for the westward MFs, something that the Warner and McIntyre schemes (WMI) also do.
-The fact that both the HDS and WMI spectral schemes reproduce these characteristics is an interesting result.
-In them the source amplitude is constant and they are supposed to represent a broad ensemble of waves, two factors that could make them much less intermittent than the multiwave schemes including sources explicitly.
-It happens that for these schemes the dynamical filtering is efficient enough to reproduce a log normal pdf shifted according to the wave directions.
-This is important since log-normal behaviours are significant to the model climate, they capture in good part the intermittency (Green et al., 2023) needed in some models to represent well the final warmings in the southern hemisphere (de la Cámara et al., 2014) or the fluctuations of the QBO periodicity (Lott and Guez, 2013).
-As dynamical filtering is also important to produce log-normal pdfs (Hertzog et al., 2012), it is also not surprising that CMAM fails in reproducing such a distribution: it launches waves from too near the balloon height for them to be influenced by the vertical variations in wind during their propagation.
+Substantial differences are also found when we compare the pdfs of the parameterized momentum fluxes to 345 the pdfs of the measured fluxes.
+The spectral schemes following the Hines Doppler Spread parameterization (HDS) 346 behave the more realistically in this respect.
+The pdfs for the HDS schemes exhibit one isolated maxima and extend 347 broadly along a log normal curve of about the right width.
+The HDS schemes also reproduce the shift of the pdfs 348 toward larger values for the westward MFs, something that the Warner and McIntyre schemes (WMI) also do.
+The 349 fact that both the HDS and WMI spectral schemes reproduce these characteristics is an interesting result.
+In them 350 351 the source amplitude is constant and they are supposed to represent a broad ensemble of waves, two factors that could make them much less intermitent than the multiwave schemes including sources explicitely.
+It happens that 352 for these schemes the dynamical filtering is efficient enough to reproducing log normal pdf shifted according to the 353 wave directions.
+This is important since log-normal behaviours are significant to the model climate, they capture in 354 good part the intermittency (Green et al., 2023) needed in some models to represent well the final warmings in the 355 southern hemisphere (de la Cámara et al., 2014) or the fluctuations of the QBO peridiodicity (Lott and Guez, 2013).
+356 Consistent with dynamical filtering, it is also not surprising that CMAM fails in capturing a log-normal distribution 357 since it launches waves from guite near the balloon height.
+358